 Michael Kalos, PhD

-Dr. Michael Kalos is a senior advisor to Orange Grove Bio ("OGB").
+Dr. Michael Kalos is the SVP & Head of Cell Therapy at Orange Grove Bio.
 He is an internationally recognized expert in T cell therapy and immunotherapy, and brings over 25 years of experience and expertise in cell therapy, oncology vaccines, and immunooncology.

 Most recently Michael served as Executive Vice President and Head of R&D at ArsenalBio, a synthetic biology-based cell therapy start-up.
 At ArsenalBio Michael led development of R&D and product development strategy for the company’s first product.
 Prior to ArsenalBio Michael served as Vice President of Immunooncology and Oncology Cell Therapies at Janssen, the pharmaceutical companies of Johnson and Johnson, where he led corporate internal and external strategy and efforts in cell therapy, neoantigen vaccines, and immunooncology.
 Prior to Janssen, Michael served as Chief Scientific Officer of immunooncology at Eli Lilly and Company, where he established and led internal and external corporate strategy in immunooncology, including biologics, bi-specifics, vaccines, and cell therapy.
 Prior to joining the biopharmaceutical sector, Michael spent 10 years in academia, where he focused on the development of integrated translational biomarker programs to support the development of cell therapy and immunotherapy programs.
 The laboratory he founded and directed at the University of Pennsylvania played a key role in the success of the cell therapy program at Penn, including clinical development of the CTL019 program that was licensed to Novartis and led to the approval of Kymriah.